 Step 5: Under Virtual Interfaces, click Add.

 Step 6: Give the new virtual interface a unique SSID.
-We used Potcasting-Repeater, but you can use whatever name you like.
+We used Potcasting-Repeat, but you can use whatever name you like.
 Just don’t use the same name as your primary network.

 Step 7: Hit Save, but do not hit Apply Settings just yet.
 You should wait until you’re completely finished.